 Women’s Studies Research Centre, Berhampur University was established in 1988 with two fold mission i.e Research and Action Program.
 In both the areas , Women’s Studies Research Centre has excelled in the state .It was then one of the 22 such centers in the country established with the support of the UGC in 1988.
 The Government of Orissa accorded permanent status to WSRC on the 1st April 1997 taking in to consideration its dynamic activities of a decade and prospect of future.

-The M.Phil course is of one year duration(calendar year).It shall comprise of two semesters.The first semester shall be for the course work (two theory papers) and the second semester shall be for preparation and submission of the dissertation.
+The M.Phil course is of one year duration(calendar year) with intake capacity of 20.It shall comprise of two semesters.The first semester shall be for the course work (two theory papers) and the second semester shall be for preparation and submission of the dissertation.
 Dissertation must be related to women’s Studies with field work.

 A candidate having a Post-Graduate Degree from Berhampur University or from any other University recognized as equivalent thereto with Second Class Master’s degree with a minimum 55% marks(50% marks or equivalent grade for the candidates belonging to the Scheduled Castes or Schedule Tribe categories) is eligible to apply for admission.